How to integrate Affinda MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Affinda to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Affinda agent that can extract invoice data from uploaded pdf, delete a document no longer needed, create a new tag for hr documents, set up webhook for document parsing events through natural language commands.
+By the end, you'll have a working Affinda agent that can extract invoice data from uploaded pdf, delete a document no longer needed, create a new tag for hr documents through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Affinda account through Composio's Affinda MCP server.